benjamin32561/Camerona/README.md

 [Glass graph](https://github.com/benjamin32561/Camerona/blob/master/preperations/model%20training/keras/glass%20classification/training/after%20training/training%20graph.pdf)

+### Dataset

+Because we built the dataset by ourselves we needed some tools, in the [Dataset tools](https://github.com/benjamin32561/Camerona/tree/master/preperations/model%20training/dataset%20tools) you can find the tools I wrote and used during the project, I will add links to the datasets we build in the future.

+### Model optimizations

+After we trained the models we wanted the program to run faster, We decided to make them better by using tensorflow lite.

+The optimization came out very good, you can see the performence improvement in [this excel file](https://github.com/benjamin32561/Camerona/blob/master/preperations/model%20training/program%20data.xlsx)

+You can also see the difference by running the 2 different main.py codes, the tf lite is placed in tf-lite/main.py and the tensorflow is placed in keras/main.py.

 ## Main files

 keras/main.py is using tensorflow models to make prediction, the predictions are displayed on a video window.